Mojolicious::Guides::Contributing - Contributing to Mojolicious

 All code contributions should be sent as GitHub pull requests.
 But please try to avoid pull requests with very simplistic changes, such as a single typo fix somewhere in the documentation or comments.

 An expressive title and detailed description are invaluable during the review process, which usually ends when members of the community have voiced their opinions and the core team reviewed the changes.
 For a pull request to get merged it requires three positive reviews from voting members of the core team.

 All code changes should emulate the style of the surrounding code, include tests that fail without them, and update relevant documentation.

 While the Mojolicious distribution covers a wide range of features, we are rather conservative when it comes to adding new ones.
-So if your contribution is not a simple bug fix, it is strongly recommended that you discuss it in advance in the Google Group or the official IRC channel
+So if your contribution is not a simple bug fix, it is strongly recommended that you discuss it in advance in the Forum or the official IRC channel

 All components should be reusable in other projects, and in a UNIXish way only loosely coupled.

 Especially for people new to Perl it should be as easy as possible to install Mojolicious and get started.
 Writing web applications can be one of the most fun ways to learn a language!

 For developers of other web frameworks, it should be possible to reuse all the infrastructure and just consider the higher levels of the Mojolicious distribution an example application.